MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/fact-and-dimension-tables.md

 These mechanisms are guaranteed to process data in fact tables precisely once.
 They rely on the [database cursor](../management/databasecursor.md) mechanism.

 For example, every execution of a continuous export job, exports all records that were ingested since the last update of the database cursor.
-Continuous export jobs must differentiate between fact tables, that process only newly ingested data, and dimension tables that are used as lookups.
+Continuous export jobs must differentiate between fact tables and dimension tables.
+Fact tables only process newly ingested data, and dimension tables are used as lookups.
 As such, the entire table must be taken into account.

 There's no way to "mark" a table as being a "fact table" or a "dimension table".
 The way data is ingested into the table, and how the table is used, is what identifies its type.